-Nigel is an internationally renowned choral musician, constantly in demand as a conductor, teacher and director of choral workshops and summer schools.
-He has been musical director of the CBBC since 1990, to which he has brought his inimitable mix of energy, inspiration, perfectionism and humour.
+Nigel Perrin is an internationally renowned choral musician, much in demand as an inspirational conductor, teacher and director of choral workshops and summer schools.
+He has been musical director of Bath Bach Choir since 1990 - an incredible 26 years into which he has poured his inimitable mix of musicianship, energy, perfectionism and humour.

 Nigel began his musical life as a chorister at Ely Cathedral and won a choral scholarship to Kings College, Cambridge where he studied under Sir David Willcocks.
-He then became well-known as the high voice of The King’s Singers, recording 25 albums, travelling the world and performing with stars from Cliff Richard to Nana Mouskouri to Kiri Te Kanawa.
-Here they are (right) practising star-jumps for their well-known stage routine (photo reproduced by kind permission of the present King’s Singers)…
+He then became well-known as the high voice of The King’s Singers, recording 25 albums, travelling the world and performing with leading stars of both popular and classical music.
+Here they are (right) practising some dazzling star-jumps (photo reproduced by kind permission of the present King’s Singers)…

-Fortunately for us he did not retire to a yacht in the Bahamas, but took on the musical direction of CBBC and, later, of Exeter Festival Chorus.
-He also started an elite chamber choir, Bath Camerata, which has won awards, recorded and given recitals all over the world.
-He also teaches at the Wells Cathedral Specialist Music School.
-Occasionally he disappears to China or Indonesia to adjudicate a music competition; and in summer is likely to be found running choral weeks in Europe.
+Fortunately for us he did not retire to a yacht in the Bahamas, but took on the musical direction of Bath Bach Choir and, later, of Exeter Festival Chorus.
+He also started the award-winning chamber choir, Bath Camerata.
+He teaches at Wells Cathedral Specialist Music School, and directs many prestigious choral workshops, courses and international summer schools.